DanyIvan/Garduno_2023_suplementary_info/readme.md

 # Boundary Conditions

 The folder `boundary_conditions/` contains the species boundary conditions machine-readable files that we use in the `species.dat` files.
 We keep these boundary conditions constant for all species across all runs, except for methane, oxygen, and carbon monoxide.
 We specify each run's surface flux boundary conditions in CSV files for methane, oxygen, and carbon monoxide.
-The fluxes units are photochemical units ($1pu = 1 molecule/cm^{2}/s$).
+The fluxes units are $molecules/cm^{2}/s$.

 # Reaction rates